 I make fonts sometimes.
 All of them have very permissive licensing.

-- mnicmp — you all wanted the DECwriter dot matrix font, but with the option of making the dots tiny stars?
+- mnicmp — you all wanted the DECwriter dot matrix font, but with the option of making the dots tiny stars or ♥s?
 Of course you did …

 - FifteenTwenty — A mono-spaced font family derived from character stroke coordinates from the Commodore 1520 plotter ROM.
 This has been documented here – http://e4aws.silverdr.com/hacks/6500_1/ – and here – https://github.com/Project-64/reloaded/tree/master/1520/rom.
 The original font encoding is extremely compact, packing a move/plot/end instruction with coordinates in 8 bits. (github archive: scruss/FifteenTwenty)

 - AVHershey-OTF — a work-in-progress to convert the old Hershey fonts to usable OpenType fonts with as many of the symbols mapped to Unicode as possible.
-I’ve been working on this on and off for the last four years.
+I’ve been working on this on and off for the last five years.
+It’s still likely not fit for use.